PRIME TIME Preschool

 Team members should only register for training when invited to do so by the PRIME TIME staff.
 Learn more about PRIME TIME Training Workshops and the training workshop registration process.

-The primary contract who completes the application is responsible for submitting the Applicant and Host Site Agreement within two weeks after their applications are approved for funding.
+The primary contact who completes the application is responsible for submitting the Applicant and Host Site Agreement within two weeks after their applications are approved for funding.

 PROGRAM SUPPORT STIPEND

 Each program has the option to accept a $1,000 program support stipend to implement the program.
 It is possible to implement the program without accepting the stipend.
 Please check to ensure the applicant agency is able to receive the stipend before completing the application.
-If the agency can accept the stipend indicate to which agency or party the payment should be made.
+If the agency can accept the stipend indicate to which agency or party the payment should be made out to.

 If the agency awarded a PRIME TIME grant decides to forgo implementation of the program, or if the LEH cancels the partnership with the agency, the agency is required, within 30 days of the cancellation date, to return to the LEH any funds or materials issued to the agency.
 This means that if an agency’s program is cancelled after receiving the program support stipend and before the program has begun, the agency is required to return the entire amount of the program support stipend issued to them.
 If the agency’s program is cancelled after the program has begun (after one or more program sessions have been held), the agency is required to return to the LEH the unspent balance of the program support stipend with an expense report and receipts for any items purchased for the session(s) that took place.
 Grant awards may be cancelled if:

-- A site monitor or veteran PRIME TIME consultant, based on their expert judgment, finds that major/multiple aspects of the program do not maintain the integrity of the model.
+- A Program Manager or Site Mentor, based on their expert judgment, finds that major/multiple aspects of the program do not maintain the integrity of the model

 The primary contact on an approved application is responsible for ensuring their Program Coordinator submits final reports and closeout packet within 30 days of the final program session.
 Instructions on both reports and data packet completion will be given to approved sites post-award.
 Closeout Packets should be downloaded and reviewed at least 8 weeks before the program start date.
 Reports and Closeout Packets that are incomplete or provide insufficient detail will be asked to resubmit.
-Payment for all team members will not be processed until Data Packets and Final Reports are submitted.
+Payment for the Program Coordinator will not be processed until Data Packets and Final Reports are submitted.
+Payment for the Preschool Facilitators will not be processed until the Team Member Stipend Release form and current team member’s W-9s are on file with the LEH.

 All applications are processed through Foundant Online Grants Manager.
 If you believe your organization has previously applied for a grant within our organization, email email@example.com to determine whether an account is established.
 Skipping this step can result in the creation of multiple accounts for a single organization, which can be problematic.